-For available-for-sale financial assets, the Group assesses at each balance sheet date whether there is an objective evidence that an investment is impaired.
+For available-for-sale financial assets, the Bank assesses at each balance sheet date whether there is an objective evidence that an investment is impaired.
 In case of equity investment classified as available-for-sale, significant or prolonged decline in the fair value of the security below its cost is considered in determining whether the assets are impaired.
-If any such evidence exist for available-for-sale financial assets, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in the consolidated profit and loss account, is reclassified from other comprehensive income and recognised in the consolidated profit and loss account.
-Impairment losses recognised in the consolidated profit and loss account on equity instruments are not reversed through the income statement till the time the investments are sold or disposed off.
+If any such evidence exist for available-for-sale financial assets, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit and loss account, is reclassified from other comprehensive income and recognised in the profit and loss account.
+Impairment losses recognised in the profit and loss account on equity instruments are not reversed through the income statement till the time the investments are sold or disposed off.

-4.7 Offsetting
+4.6 Offsetting

-A financial asset and a financial liability are offset and the net amount is reported in the consolidated financial statements when the Group has a legally enforceable right to set off the recognised amount and it intends either to settle on a net basis or to realise the asset and to settle the liability simultaneously.
+A financial asset and a financial liability are offset and the net amount is reported in the financial statements when the Bank has a legally enforceable right to set off the recognised amount and it intends either to settle on a net basis or to realise the asset and to settle the liability simultaneously.

-4.8 Derivative financial instruments
+4.7 Derivative financial instruments

-The Group uses derivative financial instruments which include forwards, futures and swaps.
+The Bank uses derivative financial instruments which include forwards, futures and swaps.
 Derivatives are initially recorded at fair value and are re-measured to fair value on subsequent reporting dates.
 Forwards, futures and swaps are shown under commitments in note 31.2.
-The resultant gains or losses from derivatives are included in the consolidated profit and loss account.
+The resultant gains or losses from derivatives are included in the profit and loss account.

-4.9 Collateralised borrowing / lending
+4.8 Collateralised borrowings / lending

-4.9.1 Reverse repurchase and repurchase agreements
+4.8.1 Reverse repurchase and repurchase agreements

-Securities sold subject to a commitment to repurchase them at a pre-determined price, are retained on the consolidated balance sheet and a liability is recorded in respect of the consideration received as "Securities sold under agreement to repurchase".
-Conversely, securities purchased under analogous commitment to resell are not recognised on the consolidated balance sheet and an asset is recorded in respect of the consideration paid as "Securities purchased under agreement to resell".
-The difference between the sale and repurchase price in the repurchase transaction and the purchase price and resell price in reverse repurchase transaction represents expense and income respectively, and is recognised in the consolidated profit and loss account on time proportion basis.
+Securities sold subject to a commitment to repurchase them at a pre-determined price, are retained on the balance sheet and a liability is recorded in respect of the consideration received as "Securities sold under agreement to repurchase".
+Conversely, securities purchased under analogous commitment to resell are not recognized on the balance sheet and an asset is recorded in respect of the consideration paid as "Securities purchased under agreement to resell".
+The difference between the sale and repurchase price in the repurchase transaction and the purchase price and resell price in reverse repurchase transaction represents expense and income respectively, and is recognised in the profit and loss account on time proportion basis.
 Both repurchase and reverse repurchase transactions are reported at transaction value inclusive of any accrued expense / income.

-4.9.2 Payable under bilateral currency swap agreement
+4.8.2 Payable under bilateral currency swap agreement

-Bilateral currency swap agreements with counterpart central banks involve the purchase / sale and subsequent resale / repurchase of local currencies of counterpart central banks against PKR at a applicable exchange rate (determined in accordance with the terms of the agreement).
-The actual use of facility by the Group / counterpart central bank in the agreement is recorded as borrowing / lending in books of the Group and interest is charged / earned at agreed rates to the consolidated profit and loss account on time proportion basis from the date of actual use.
-Any unutilised limit of the counterpart's drawing is reported as commitments in note 31.2.
+Bilateral currency swap agreements with counterpart central banks involve the purchase / sale and subsequent resale / repurchase of local currencies of counterpart central banks against PKR at the applicable exchange rate (determined in accordance with the terms of the agreement).
+The actual use of facility by the Bank / counterpart central bank in the agreement is recorded as borrowing / lending in books of the Bank and interest is charged / earned at agreed rates to the profit and loss account on a time proportion basis from the date of actual use.
+Any unutilised limit of the counterpart's drawing is reported as commitments in note 22.

-4.10 Payable to Islamic Banking Institutions against Bai Muajjal transactions
+4.9 Payable to Islamic Banking Institutions against Bai Muajjal transactions